webpack/webpack-dev-server/examples/modus-lazy/README.md

 node ../../bin/webpack-dev-server.js --open --lazy
 ```

-With the `lazy` modus, webpack-dev-server does *not* watch the files, automatically recompiles them and refresh the browser.
+With the `lazy` modus, webpack-dev-server does **not** watch the files, automatically recompile them or refresh the browser.
 Instead, it only compiles after you manually refresh the page.

 ## What should happen